 Summary of the work of the Coalition

-- In the September 10 Coalition meeting they approved the recommendations from the Organization Subgroup they had appointed including the proposed Mission “Improving the condition of the LGBT aging community through advocacy, education and programs/services” and organizing initially as a coalition.
+- In the September 10, 2016 Coalition meeting those in attendance approved the recommendations from the Organization Subgroup they had appointed including the proposed Mission “Improving the condition of the LGBT aging community through advocacy, education and programs/services” and organizing initially as a coalition.

 - They also prioritized the issues that had previously been identified and chose as the top three: